endless-sky/endless-sky-wiki/CreatingMissions.md

 * `stopover`: you have landed on the last of the planets that are specified as a "stopover" point for this mission.
 * `enter [<system>]`: your ship enters the given system for the first time since this mission was accepted.
 If no system is specified, this triggers as soon as your ship takes off from the current planet.

 Beginning with **v.
-0.9.9**, the "enter" action supports determining the system with a location filter:
+0.9.9**, the `enter` action supports determining the system with a location filter:
 ```html
 on enter
     [system <name>...]